GitHubsAdministrator/ChatAppDEMO/README.md

 Client ：Just start with `java -jar Client-1.0-SNAPSHOT-jar-with-dependencies.jar`

+*Update: The Release now provides built exe programs that can be run directly*

 Server ：almost the same as Client, but there's some parameters you can set .

 ```